Online and Blended Learning

 Large scale learning environments are places with many learners and few experts to guide them.
 They include Massive Open Online Courses, adaptive learning systems, and interest-driven online communities.
 Learning at scale is poised to play a greater role in K-12 education, teacher preparation, and lifelong learning.

-L@S 2017, the Fourth Annual Meeting of the ACM Conference on Learning at Scale, will be held April 20 and 21, 2017, at the Massachusetts Institute of Technology in Cambridge, MA. http://learningatscale.acm.org/las2017/
+L@S 2017, the Fourth Annual Meeting of the ACM Conference on Learning at Scale, was held April 20 and 21, 2017, at the Massachusetts Institute of Technology in Cambridge, MA. http://learningatscale.acm.org/las2017/

 Computational Measures of Engagement Across Difference in Online Courses